gilt/gilttrest/README.md

 ## Git Clone the Starter Project

-Clone the GiltTrest repo using `git clone foo`.
+Clone the GiltTrest repo located [here](https://github.com/gilt/gilttrest/tree/implement).
 This is a standard Play framework file structure created with the `activator new` command.
 Take a minute to read through [Anatomy of a Play Application](https://www.playframework.com/documentation/2.5.x/Anatomy).

 Unique to Gilt is the `api.json` and `.apidoc` files.
 This first is used by api-doc to describe the API and generate documentation/clients.
 You can see the documented created by this api.json file [here](http://apidoc.me/gilt/gilt-trest/latest).
 Take a moment to familiarize yourself with the syntax.
 It is pretty self explanatory.